Table of Contents

 For example, you can send the closest vehicle to a new customer location.
 Or, you can reroute a vehicle to deliver a package on time if the designated truck falls behind schedule.

 This will create the impression that you are committed to ensuring a successful relationship.
-And, this will eventually push them to do more businesses with you.
+And, this will eventually push them to do more business with you.

 It will also help you avoid any customer disputes as you’ll have every small delivery detail.
 You will know the exact time a driver turned up and how long he or she stayed at the location.